jamesfmackenzie/jamesfmackenzie.github.io/_posts/2023-01-08-install-windows-xp-from-usb-stick-flash-drive-with-easy2boot.md

 layout: post
 title: "How To Install Windows XP from USB Flash Drive with Easy2Boot"
 date: '2023-01-08 10:17:00:00'
 summary: How can you install Windows XP with no CD drive?
-Here's how ...
 image: windows-xp-wallpaper-bliss.png
 tags: [How To, Posts, Retrocomputing, Retrogaming, Windows XP]
 ---